Trello vs ClickUp for small business (2026): I Tested Both

 Trello Overview: The King of Simple Kanban

-Trello has been my go-to recommendation for teams that are allergic to complexity — and I mean that as a genuine compliment.
+Trello has been my go-to recommendation for teams that just want things simple — and I mean that as a genuine compliment.
 It's a Kanban-based tool built around boards, lists, and cards.
 You drag things around, you check them off, you move on with your life.
 There's a satisfying simplicity to it that a lot of other tools have completely abandoned in pursuit of feature bloat.
 Honestly, I think that simplicity is more valuable than most people give it credit for.

 Key Features